What is a passport?

 Certified copy of birth record

 The birth record must be certified by the state in which the birth took place.
 A raised or embossed seal must be affixed to the birth record.
 If born in the State of Wyoming, you may call: (307) 777-7591 to obtain necessary information.
-If you were born in another state, you may call our office and we will provide you with a telephone number for your state.
-You may call (307) 532-2155.
+If you were not born in Wyoming, you must contact the State you were born.

 Proof of citizenship